ruifelixpereira/iot-edge/lab04-chaining/README.md

 ## Step 1.
 Deploy or re-use existing edge hosts

-For this exercise we need to IoT Edge hosts.
+For this exercise we need two IoT Edge hosts.
 We can deploy 2 VMs, for example using the below template or jsut use existing hosts.

 ### Using this template (creates VMs with public IPs)